-Conventional PRRT (e.g. Lutathera, Lu177 Dotatate) is based on a somatostatin receptor ‘agonist’ approach, whereas 177Lu Ops 201 Satoreotide is a receptor ‘Antagonist’.
+Conventional beta PRRT (e.g. Lutathera, Lu177 Dotatate) is based on a somatostatin receptor ‘agonist’ approach, whereas 177Lu Satoreotide is a receptor ‘antagonist’.
 The differences are quite technical but in the most layman terms, the antagonist has the capability of attaching (binding) to more receptors, including those in a ‘resting’ or ‘inactive’ state, spends more time on the tumor than agonist-based therapies.
 The result is a higher number of receptor binding sites and greater tumor uptake.
-In addition, it is said to show an improved tumor-to-kidney dose ratio compared to 177Lu-DOTA-TATE.
+In addition, it is said to show an improved tumor-to-kidney dose ratio compared to the agonist 177Lu-DOTA-TATE.

 This would also be reflected in the theranostic use of the drug in Ga68 imaging (i.e. Ga68 Satoreotide).

-At the time of writing and according to the Clinical Trial document, Australia (Melbourne and Perth), Austria (Vienna), Canada (CHU de Quebec), Denmark (Aarhus), Switzerland (Basel), UK (Royal Free London).
-Two sites were also listed in France (Nantes and Toulouse).
-Two sites in USA (City of Hope California and MD Anderson Texas).
-Another site in USA carried out a similar trial at MSK New York where the sponsors reported “In this trial of heavily treated NETs, preliminary data are promising for the use of 177Lu-satoreotide tetraxetan.
-Additional studies are ongoing to determine optimal therapeutic dose/schedule” – results posted here.
+There is also mention of a site in USA carried out a similar trial at MSK New York where the sponsors reported “In this trial of heavily treated NETs, preliminary data are promising for the use of 177Lu-satoreotide tetraxetan.
+Additional studies are ongoing to determine optimal therapeutic dose/schedule” – results of the MSK trial were posted here.

 General Clinical Trials Disclaimer